ZentaChain/Zentachain/README.md

 ##### Zentalk-Web

-*You can use our Zental-Web version Beta for free*
+*You can use our Zentalk-Web version Beta for free*

 * [Zentalk-Web](https://www.zentalk.chat)